Deck Beam Span Requirements

 What Span Charts Tell You

-Probably should have led with this section, honestly—span charts determine the maximum distance a beam can span without support.
+Probably should have led in this part, truthfully—span charts determine the maximum distance a beam can span without support.
 They consider wood type, beam size, and load requirements, ensuring structural integrity and code compliance.

 Factors Affecting Span